Heaven is pleasure, and nothing but

 There are dreamscapes that I sometimes refer to as “Arcadian spaces” and other times as “Heaven,” even though I do not believe in a religious heaven.
 These experiences are nevertheless so powerful that I think about them obsessively and I write about them often.
 I think about predilections and interests that I have which could lead to a hell or which could lead to a heaven.
-This is a rubric that eliminates much distracting thought.
 There are ideas that I have which might be perfectly justified, but which do not service a heaven.
+This rubric — which direction am I facing — eliminates much distracting thought.

-The most beautiful and most awesome kind of heaven is a choir that sings a single note forever, a single note that resonates with every creative and symbiotic force in universe.
-It is thunderous, it vibrates, it resonates, it shudders.
+The most beautiful and most awesome kind of (mystical) heaven is a choir that sings a single note forever, a single note that resonates with every creative and symbiotic force in universe.
+It is thunderous, it vibrates, it shudders.
 It is the orgasm of a thousand angels.
 It is the most beautiful, awe-inspiring event you can imagine.
-But it is that one thing and nothing else.
+But it is beautiful because it is that one thing — and nothing else.

-We are here because we find Heaven too monotonic.
-We are in a region of reality where there is diversity, intrigue, threats, and consequences.
+We are in our region of reality because we find Heaven too monotonic.
+We are where there is diversity, intrigue, threats, and consequences.
 By way of illustration: we don’t watch movies about people eating ice cream or getting petted.
 That’s boring.
 We watch movies about people facing threats and peril.
 That is where our attention naturally gravitates.
+It is our nature.

 It is possible for people like me to stumble into a heaven.
 But it is hard for them to stay.